stuporglue/ged2json/README.md

 ged2json converts [GEDCOM](http://homepages.rootsweb.ancestry.com/~pmcbride/gedcom/55gctoc.htm)
 files into a simple [JSON](http://www.json.org/) format for online display use.

+It comes in two flavors, array and GeoJSON.

 It is a one-way format, it is not meant for conversion back to GEDCOM.

 This spec is in progress.